-We intend to enter into the Credit Facility shortly after completing this offering, which we expect to initially provide us with up to \$200.0 million in available borrowings.
+We may also negotiate with one or more large commercial banks to arrange a floating rate credit facility, which we refer to in this prospectus as the "Credit Facility", pursuant to which we would be entitled to borrow an amount up to approximately 50% of our Managed Assets, less any amount of then existing leverage, including from the issuance of preferred stock and/or notes.
+Any such borrowings would constitute financial leverage.
+We may choose not to enter into such a Credit Facility.
 Leverage is generally considered a speculative investment technique.
-If the value of our assets decreases, leveraging would cause the net asset value attributable to our common stock to decline more than it otherwise would have had we not utilized leverage.
+If the value of our assets decreases, leveraging would cause the net asset value attributable to our common stock to decline more than it otherwise would have had we not leveraged.
 Similarly, any decrease in our revenue would cause our net income to decline more than it would have had we not borrowed funds and could negatively affect our ability to make distributions on our common or preferred stock.
 Our ability to service any debt that we incur depends largely on our financial performance and is subject to prevailing economic conditions and competitive pressures.

-As a business development company, we will be required to meet a coverage ratio of total assets to total borrowings and other senior securities, which include all of our borrowings and any preferred stock we may issue in the future, of at least 200% of total indebtedness.
+As a business development company, we generally are required to meet a coverage ratio of total assets to total borrowings and other senior securities, which include all of our borrowings and any preferred stock we may issue in the future, of at least 200% of total indebtedness.
 If this ratio declines below 200%, we may not be able to incur additional debt and may need to sell a portion of our investments to repay some debt when it is disadvantageous to do so, and we may not be able to make distributions.